scrapezoid/docs/_usage/anti_scraping_protection.md

 We aim to provide the most effective anti-scraping protection available and to give you a valid response for the first request that you make.

-When Scrapezoid needs to deal with some anti-scraping technologies, it may make more than one request to the destination URL.
-Scrapezoid will attempt to detect various anti-scraping techniques and apply the appropriate behaviour to get a valid response.
-This capability is available out of the box and is fully integrated within Scrapezoid.
+When Scrapezoid detects some anti-scraping technologies, it may result in Scrapezoid making more than one request to the destination URL.
+This behaviour is triggered automatically and is fully integrated within Scrapezoid.

-This might mean that a request will take longer to complete than usual.
+This might mean that your API request may take longer to complete than usual.
 It's recommended to use a generous timeout when the websites you're targeting are using extensive anti-scraping protections.